-Dr. Snider is a licensed psychologist with specialized training in clinical psychology and neuropsychology.
+Dr. Snider is a licensed psychologist with specialized training in neuropsychology and clinical psychology.

-She is qualified to treat individuals diagnosed with a variety of mental health conditions.
+She is qualified to treat individuals diagnosed with a variety of medical conditions including chronic mental health conditions.

 Difficulties in thinking ability may also occur in some individuals with neurological/medical concerns.
 Memory, processing speed, attention/concentration, communication, problem solving, and judgment may be impacted.

-Such emotional and cognitive concerns have a high potential for negatively impacting a person's physical health, ability to perform daily activities, and maintain employment.
+Such emotional and cognitive concerns have a high potential for negatively impacting a person's overall health, quality of life, ability to perform daily activities, and maintain employment.

 - Dr. Snider received her Bachelor of Science degree in Psychology from Boise State University.